carbon-design-system/design-system-website/src/content/guidelines/accessibility/developers.md

 **Developers have the power to make products work with assistive technology.
-We’re working hard to get accessibility integrated into Carbon components — here are some ways that you can further ensure your deliverables are accessible!**
+Accessibility is already integrated into Carbon components — here are some ways that you can further ensure your deliverables are accessible!**

 ## HTML best practices